zzxydg/RaspPi-hub75-rgb-led-matrix-library/README.md

 The RaspberryPi being used to power the RGB matrix in my setup is running headless with a USB wifi adapter.
 Pre-loaded onto the SD card are a number of programs written in python that use the RGB matrix for output (e.g. pong.py)
 In my setup I remote into the RaspberryPi to invoke the programs.
 My network is setup to use DHCP and when the RaspberryPi boots there is potential for it to be assigned a new IP address by the router, so the problem of how to find out the new address without using nmap or logging into the router exists.
 The solution: Get the RaspberryPi to print out its' IP address on boot to the RGB matrix to allow SSH connections for control ... simple.
+This was achieved by adding the invocation of bootstrap.py to rc.local

 As an improvement, so that I can choose which program is invoked automatically (if needed) following bootup I have modified bootstrap.py to call autoexec.py (sorry, DOS background) once it has finished, as a new process with root permissions.
 The example shown for autoexec.py is just a stub that proves the mechanism works, but this file could be replaced with any python program.

+For information on how to modify rc.local to invoke python scripts when booting refer to the article here: https://www.raspberrypi.org/documentation/linux/usage/rc-local.md

 Simple and effective.